 CTR dramatically, lowering conversions.

 Callouts are easy to add.
 Take them to the next level with greater specificity, and you’ll see even better results.

 Ad Extension Option 4: Sitelink Extensions

-Similarly to callout extensions, sitelink extensions are a fan favorite on Google Ads.
+Just like callout extensions, sitelink extensions are a fan favorite on Google Ads advertisers.

 And for similar reasons:

 They are extremely easy to add and they provide tons of value for how little effort is needed to use them.